 According to Dr. Robert Pappas and Aromatic Plant Research Center, 80% of the essential oils on the market are adulterated.
 Is the number exaggerated?
-I think not, based on my 14 years of experiences purchasing oils from various companies.
-So it is very likely that the essential oils you are using are not as pure as they are claimed to be.
+I think not, based on my 18 years of experiences purchasing oils from various companies.
+So, it is very likely that the essential oils you are using are not as pure as they are claimed to be.

-In my practice and teaching, I have seen people using essential oils from companies who sell them at unbelievably low prices.
+In my clinical practice and teaching, I have seen people using essential oils from companies who sell them at unbelievably low prices and got allergic reactions due to the additives in the essential oils.

 So how do you know if the company you purchase oils from is trustworthy?